What's New at MarineBio?

 MarineBio Seeks Advisors

 MarineBio seeks marine life and conservation academics/professionals to serve on our board of advisors.
 Click here to find out more.

-- Primary goal of adding ~8,000 of the most common and all threatened/endangered marine species is nearly completed.
-On track for full release by Christmas.
+- Primary goal of adding ~11,000 of the most common and all threatened/endangered marine species is nearly completed.
 Major server upgrades and optimization completed.
 Species database query upgrades and final optimizations have been completed.
-New Director of Plankton to be announced soon.
-Project 6: Ocean Stranding Database project now in alpha phase, launch expected by Christmas.
+Project 6: Ocean Stranding Database project in alpha phase.
 Investigating final mobile solutions for MarineBio Network.

 - New videos added to the Ocean Channel: e.g., Indonesian Marine Life, Bali